- 3-Minute Article

-Prepare for the future by updating your legacy and estate plan.
-Establish a power of attorney and healthcare directive, in case you fall ill and are unable to pay bills or make decisions about care.
-Also, make sure your will and any trusts are in place, which will make it simpler for loved ones to deal with the administrative tasks of settling your estate.
+Help prepare for the future by updating your legacy and estate plan.
+Consider establishing a power of attorney and healthcare directive, in case you fall ill and are unable to pay bills or make decisions about care.
+Also, consider putting a will and trust in place, which will in place, which will make it simpler for loved ones to deal with the administrative tasks of settling your estate.
 It also helps ensure your wishes will be carried out.

 Check retirement savings accounts and cash accounts to ensure that your beneficiary designations are up to date.
 Taking this measure will help your assets avoid probate, saving heirs from additional estate-settlement delays and costs.

 As you organize your finances, work with your financial professional to help target, coordinate, and customize the best solutions for you.
 Just as downsizing and decluttering your home can provide a fresh outlook, streamlining your financial life can make a big difference to your overall sense of wellbeing in retirement.
 And that can ensure more time to spend doing what you love in retirement.